 Southern homeowners love St. Augustine grass for its hearty ability to stand up to intense heat and high traffic.
 However, many major weed and feed brands explicitly instruct not to use their products on the Southern classic.
 Florida brand Fertilome offers a St. Augustine-exclusive blend that serves as both a preventative and post-emergent weed-destroying superhero.
 In fact, the manufacturer specifies to use this product only on St. Augustine, Zoysia, Centipede, and carpet grass lawns.

 You need to apply this product only once, in early spring, and the slow-release formula continues to feed the rest of the season.
-This product only covers up to 2,500 square feet (half a basketball court), half the coverage offered by the other brands tested.
+This product only covers up to 2,500 square feet (half a basketball court), which is half the coverage offered by other brands.

 Best Weed Preventive